ianklatzco/ctf-blog/_posts/2018-11-05-old-oaken-bucket.md

 But, that's not fast enough.
 We can do better.

+---

 GDB doesn't have command separation built in (it honestly leaves a lot to be desired from the "works like a nice shell" standpoint).
 We can [hack it in with Python](https://stackoverflow.com/a/51804606/1234621).

-Now, we just need to set a breakpoint on the `cmp and:
+Now, we just need to set a breakpoint on the `cmp` and:

 1. `cmds set $rip=0x4006d6 ; c`
 2. Mash up+enter.